Kyaw Tin

 Kyaw Tin (ကျော်တင်; born 31 October 1955) is former union minister for International Cooperation of Myanmar.
 He also served as deputy minister of Foreign Affairs under Aung San Suu Kyi.
 As of November 2021, Kyaw Tin continued to be recognized by ASEAN as Myanmar's foreign minister.

 Early life and education

 Kyaw Tin was born on 31 October 1955 in Wuntho of Sagaing Division.
-He graduated with a masters degree with Mathematics from Yangon University and earned his post-graduate diploma in environmental management from Dresden University of Technology in Germany.
+He graduated with a master's degree with Mathematics from Yangon University and earned his post-graduate diploma in environmental management from Dresden University of Technology in Germany.

 Career

 Foreign affairs

 Kyaw Tin served in the foreign affairs services for approximately 30 years.